Ahmadsamiii/InterfaceofControllingMotorsofRobotArm/README.md

-# Robotics and Artificial Intelligence Track | Task-1
+# Software and Internet of Things Track | Task-1

 ## Interface of Controlling Motors of Robot Arm